rbaran7/state-server/README.txt

 Tests:

 1. There is a tests.sh file that will run test calls to the server.
-Just type
+Make sure the sever is running then type:

 							./tests.sh